 For more information on graduate education at the Johns Hopkins University School of Medicine, see: Johns Hopkins University School of Medicine Graduate Programs

 This program consists of 38 credits (cr).
-There is also an ethics and responsible conduct of research requirement.
+There is also a research ethics and responsible conduct of research requirement.

 Core Medical Physics Courses (20 Cr)